Meadowridge School: Academics

 The first IB Diploma Program Cohort graduated in 2014.

-University Acceptances
+University acceptances

 Meadowridge School frequently places its graduates in post-secondary institutions in Canada, the United States, and United Kingdom.
 The Class of 2017 had 4.5 acceptance offers per student with 100% of applicants receiving offers from a post-secondary institution.

-Uniforms

-Students at all levels are required to wear a school uniform.
-The school believes that uniforms provide a sense of inclusion, equality, and school pride and that students must identify and distinguish themselves through their behaviour rather than their appearance.
-There is a formal uniform, referred to as the #1, for Mondays, Fridays and special occasions.
-There is also an informal uniform, referred to as the #2 uniform, for general wear on Tuesday, Wednesday, and Thursdays.

-There is a Physical Education uniform for Physical and Health Education classes as well as athletics and clubs.
-On Wednesdays, all of the Primary Years students wear their PE for uniform the entire day to provide a full day of activity without taking time to change uniforms.
-Each athletic team wears a uniform and jersey appropriate for the sport being played.

-In 2017 a hooded sweatshirt was added to the #2 uniform option.

-Students have options within the uniform so that they can select a combination that meets their comfort and personal style.

 Athletics

 Meadowridge offers a variety of athletic teams and clubs.
 Athletics clubs are offered for students in Kindergarten to Grade 12 and athletic teams are offered for students in Grade 4 to Grade 12.
 Meadowridge offers one of the largest fencing clubs in British Columbia and hosts an annual tournament that draws players from all over British Columbia and the northwest United States.

 Meadowridge has earned provincial titles in Soccer, Water-Polo, Basketball, Volleyball, and Track & Field.